Image Registration and Fusion Systems

 a green `+’.
 When detected points in the two bands coincide, the point is shown by a yellow `+’.

-Results reported here rate performances of the detectors under radiometric change.
+Results reported here show performances of the detectors under radiometric change.
 There are other factors to consider when

-choosing a detector.
-These include sensitivity to 1) noise, 2) change in image resolution, and 3) change in image geometry.
+choosing a point detector.
+These include sensitivity to 1) noise, 2) change in image resolution, and 3) change in image

 Fig. 1.
 A color aerial image of the city of Osaka, Japan